yonatan508/face-verification/README.md

 1. **Capturing the Image**: The teacher uploads a class photo.
 2. **Processing the Image**: The system uses a triplet loss model to process the image and identify faces.
 3. **Comparing and Logging Attendance**: Faces are compared with stored images, and attendance is logged in an Excel file.

-## Jupyter Notebook
-- **`face_verification.ipynb`**: This notebook contains the code for the face verification model using triplet loss.
-To run the notebook:
-1. Open the notebook in Jupyter or another compatible environment.
-2. Follow the instructions within the notebook to train or test the model.

 ## Contributions
 We welcome contributions from the community.
 If you have suggestions or improvements, please fork this repository and submit a pull request.